About the Judges

 He has also had a vibrant and varied career as a professional photographer from a fine art degree in photography and exhibiting prints to working as a cruise ship photographer, running photography workshops and shooting commercial assignments in Miami.

 Clare is editor of the Chelsea Magazine Company’s 'The English Garden' and was previously editor of 'Garden News'.

-With 11 years experience in gardening magazines, she started her career working for the Royal Horticultural Society’s members’ magazine 'The Garden'
+With 15 years' experience in gardening magazines, she started her career working for the Royal Horticultural Society’s members’ magazine 'The Garden'.

 Clare is a keen gardener and trained in horticulture at Pershore College.
-She has a passion for plants and beautiful gardens and is also Chairman of the Garden Media Guild.
+She has a passion for plants and beautiful gardens and is a former Chairman of the Garden Media Guild.

 Since finishing study at the Academy of Art in Düsseldorf, Jürgen has become one of the most renown garden photographers worldwide.
 His ambition is to show the fascination of gardens and the beauty of plants, to create unique pictures of magic and beauty.

 Awarded the Deutscher Gartenbuchpreis (German Garden Book Prize) 2014 for Best Image Book: 'Black Box Gardening' (Ulmer Verlag).

 In 2009, 2011 and 2012 was winner of the Garden Media Guild (GMG) award: Features Photographer of the Year.
 In addition in 2010, 2012 and 2015 was GMG Photographer of the Year.